 Sub-Indicator 0 1 2 3 4 Flexibility in plot size that allows for diversification for different land uses and affordability The minimum plot size is 801 sqm-or more.
 Plots of smaller size cannot be created legally.
 The minimum plot size is between 501-800 sqm.
-Plots of smaller size cannot be created legally.
-301-500 sqm.
-Plots The minimum plot size is between 101-300 sqm.
+Plots of smaller size cannot be created legally. minimum plot size is between 301-500 sqm.
+Plots The minimum plot size is between 101- 300 sqm.
 Plots of smaller size cannot be created legally.
 The minimum plot size is 20-100 sqm or there is no minimum size.
 Plot of any bigger size can be created if needed.

 Historically, plot sizes have been determined by the development market.
 In several countries, there are no standards for plot size but there are a plethora of standards affecting dwelling size, private and public open space, minimum distances between opposing windows, and room sizes that indirectly affect plot size.
 A good example can be deduced from the 1969 Building Code of Kenya that stipulates, as part of achieving the minimum housing requirements, that a housing structure should have at least two bedrooms each measuring a minimum of 7m2, with a separate kitchen and conduit ventilation.
 This provision could be construed to mean that a minimum plot size for a residential house in Kenya is approximately 450m2 which is obviously unaffordable to the urban poor and lower middle-income families that form the majority of the population.
 These unreasonable regulations could lead to the illegality of informal settlements.
 Therefore, it would be reasonable especially for affordability and access purposes to land and housing for the poor, if minimum plot sizes for residential uses ranked between 20-100m2.
 In several African countries the minimum plot size remains too large and in discordance with the needs of dense and walkable urban centres but also of smaller cities and urban areas.
-For example, in the Nigerian State of Kogi sizes of plots range between 900 and 1350m2, in Rwanda the standard plot is 600m2.69 is often expressed as residential dwelling units per hectare (dph).
+For example, in the Nigerian State of Kogi sizes of plots range between 900 and 1350m2, in Rwanda the standard plot is 600m2.69 as opposed to excessively large plots (850 m2) that make density difficult to achieve.
+Density, at the urban level, refers to the number of people in a given area which is often expressed as residential dwelling units per hectare (dph).
 Pursuant to UN-Habitat's Principle 2 on urban planning, higher densities (at least 15,000 people per km2, that is, 150 people per ha or 61 people per acre) are generally considered to be more sustainable than lower densities, because of the following economic, social and environmental benefits: